South Cornwall · TR11

 Most bespoke new builds run eighteen to thirty months from instruction to keys, depending on site, planning route and build complexity.

-Mylor Bridge New Builds — common questions.
+Mylor Bridge New Builds — local questions answered.

 - Can I build a new house on my plot in Mylor Bridge?